Improwised/kb.repairrabbit.github.io/content/dashboard/how-dashboard-is-useful.md

 A Dashboard will show you the summary of every section of Repair Rabbit.
 ![How is dashboard useful?](/images/dashboard/how_is_dashboard_useful/dashboard_summary.png)

-Dashboard also helps to perform short actions on majorly used sections like,
+The dashboard also helps to perform short actions on majorly used sections like,

 #### Add appointments.
 here you can directly add appointments for the customers.